NickyDuce/ECom-Dev-Documentary/README.md

 <em>Here, I am the David attenborough and you are my eager and enthusiastic spectators.</em>
 <br>
 <br>
-<strong> The Definition of 'E-commerce plateforms' that I will be refering to: </strong> The web-application which permites moth merchant(seller) and consumer(customer) to interact with products and services on a digital level.
+<strong> The Definition of 'E-commerce plateforms' that I will be refering to: </strong> The web-application which permites both merchant(seller) and consumer(customer) to interact with products and services on a digital level.
 This interaction spans from viewing to purchasing, moderating quantity, authorization, and also includes the management of the merchants customer base (database management).

 <br>
 <br>